zhehaowang/zhehao.me/book-notes/story-of-human-language/readme.md

 Each language is a bundle of different variants.
 What became canon for a country is often times more geopolitical than intrinsic to the language itself.

-Italian of the Tuscany variant, English of the London variant, French of the Ile-de-France variant became canon not because they are superior to that of Sicily, Kent, or Provencal in any way, rather from decisions of the past (e.g. nationalism, in forging a national identity, one particular variant is picked and standardized, that of the ruling class / with the most political / military power became canon.)
+Italian of the Tuscany variant, English of the London variant, French of the Ile-de-France variant became canon not because they are superior to that of Sicily, Kent, or Provencal in any way, rather from decisions of the past (e.g. nationalism, in forging a unified national identity, one particular variant is picked and standardized, that of the ruling class / with the most political / military power became canon.)

 Such canon change over time, court Russian was once Ukrainian due to the power center being in Kiev, then that of Moscow and Ukranian considered a peasant dialect (USSR time), to modern times where Ukrainian is considered its own language.